Pranita-Gopalghare/sales-data-analysis-powerbi/README.md

 ---

-## 🚀 What I Learned
+## ▶️ How to Use
-- Data visualization using Power BI
+- Download dataset
-- Identifying business insights from raw data
+- Open Power BI
-- Creating interactive dashboards
+- Explore dashboard

 ---

-## 📌 Conclusion
+## 🚀 Conclusion
-This project demonstrates my ability to analyze data and present insights effectively using visualization tools.
+This project demonstrates my ability to analyze and visualize data effectively.